RJPearson94/terraform-aws-open-next-examples/maintainance-page-ip-bypass/README.md

-# Single-zone example
+# Maintainance page with IP bypass example

-This example shows how you can deploy a single next.js app to AWS using open next
+This example shows how you can deploy a single next.js app to AWS that uses AWS WAF to block traffic and show a maintainance page to all IP address not included in the bypass list.
+This allows your internal teams to access the website whilst others see the maintainance page.

+Credit to Paul L for this idea - https://repost.aws/questions/QUeXIw1g0hSxiF0BpugsT7aw/how-to-implement-the-maintenance-page-using-route-53-to-switch-between-cloudfront-distributions

+Credit to pitch-gist for the simple maintainance page used - https://gist.github.com/pitch-gist/2999707

 ## Building the example